 A full cup bra guarantees full protection, and coverage, for your breasts.

 T-Shirt bras have a subtle structure.
 They’re designed for when you’re wearing a snug t-shirt.
 It’s a comfortable bra style, and its structure is similar to the full cup bra and demi bra.

 It’s a tube-like bra style, made out of stretchable fabric to flatten the shape of breasts.

 This bra style offers detachable straps allowing the wearer to wear the inner wear in different ways with different types of clothing.
 It’s one of the most versatile bra types.

-The centre of a plunge bra is cut very low forming a U-shape, and is usually worn to compliment a deep neck dress.
-This bra style has extra padding that helps push the breasts upwards, and in turn makes them look fuller.
+The centre of a plunge bra is cut very low forming a U-shape and is usually worn to complement a deep neck dress.
+This bra style has extra padding that helps push the breasts upwards, and in turn, makes them look fuller.

-It has a demi cup-like cut, but comes with an additional padding at the bottom of its cups.
+It has a demi cup-like cut but comes with additional padding at the bottom of its cups.
 This style too makes the breasts look fuller in appearance.

 Specifically designed for strapless dresses, this bra style provides support to the breasts without any straps.

 Sports bras are designed for women who are often engaged in physical activity.
 These bras provide a lot of support and prevent your breasts from moving around too much.